munificent/craftinginterpreters/book/global-variables.md

 Variables come into being using variable declarations, which means now is also the time to add support for statements to our compiler.
 If you recall, Lox splits statements into two categories.
 "Declarations" are those statements that bind a new name to a value.
-The other kinds of statements -- flow control, print, etc. -- are just called "statements".
-We don't allow declarations directly inside flow control statements, like:
+The other kinds of statements -- control flow, print, etc. -- are just called "statements".
+We don't allow declarations directly inside control flow statements, like:

 ```lox
 if (monday) var croissant = "yes"; // Error.